ahutnick/copanaltarqkings/_monuments/altar-l.markdown

 <li>Grube, Nikolai and Linda Schele.
 1987.
 “Copan Note 21: U Cit-Tok, The Last King of Copan” In <cite>The Copan Notes</cite>, 157-162.
 Austin, TX: Copan Mosaic Project</li>
 <li>Martin, Simon and Nikolai Grube.
 2008. <cite>Chronicle of the Maya Kings and
     Queens: Dynasties of the Ancient Maya.</cite> London: Thames and Hudson</li>
+<li>Sdouz, Gert.
+2015. <cite>Altar Q Copan Honduras: A tour through the illustrations of one of the Maya’s most interesting monuments</cite>.
+Vienna: Wien.</li>
 </ul>